yantiz/Person-Re-Identification/README.md

 ## What is it and how does this work?
-Re-ID code written in MATLAB to retrieve two pedestrian images from two different cameras and compare them to see whether these two images belong to the same person.
+Re-ID code written in MATLAB to retrieve two pedestrian images from two different cameras and compare them to see whether these two images belong to the same person or not.
 A straightforward way to address this problem is to take the query image and a putative matching image, and dene a binary classier that reports whether the two images are the same person (+1, same), or different people (-1, different) as illustrated in (Figure 1).
 To train a person re-identier system using this approach, there must be many pairs of person images, some